boiler losing pressure

 Published March 9, 2024

-In this guide, we will cover why your boiler could be losing pressure, a step-by-step look at how you can repressurise your boiler, and how you can diagnose the exact cause of the leak.
-We will also look at when you should repair or replace a boiler with this issue.
+In this article, we will cover why your boiler is losing pressure, and provide a step-by-step guide on how you can repressurise your boiler.
+We will also discuss when you should repair or replace your boiler.

 Why Is My Boiler Losing Pressure?